MartinPankraz/az-private-linky/README.md

 Note: I am not actually using the http destination, but for the lack of another type I chose this one.
 It serves only as config store for the jdbc connection on the backend.
 The http part is ignored.

 ## Get into contact☎️
-Reach out via the [GitHub Issues page](https://github.com/MartinPankraz/az-private-linky/issues) of this reposto talk about it some more :-)
+Reach out via the [GitHub Issues page](https://github.com/MartinPankraz/az-private-linky/issues) of this repos to talk about it some more :-)